Query 19-06: Cough and cold products containing opioids: prescribing and patient utilization patterns in the pediatric population.

-What are the physician’s prescribing patterns and patients’ use patterns of prescribed cough and cold opioid-containing medicines (CCOMs) in paediatrics?
+- To identify physician’s prescribing patterns and patients’ use patterns of prescribed cough and cold opioid-containing medicines (CCOMs) in pediatrics

-CCOMs considered will be fentanyl, codeine, hydrocodone, normethadone, dextroethorphane alone or in combination forms (i.e. acetaminophen and codeine, etc.); pills, syrups, oral formulations or elixirs will be studied.
+- CCOMs considered will be fentanyl, codeine, hydrocodone, normethadone, dextromethorphan alone or in combination forms (i.e. acetaminophen and codeine, etc.) dispensed as pills, syrups, oral formulations or elixirs.